Pteropus: Transmitting disease

 Flying foxes are the natural reservoirs of several viruses, some of which can be transmitted to humans.
 Notably, flying foxes can transmit lyssaviruses, which cause rabies.
 In Australia the rabies virus is not naturally present; Australian bat lyssavirus is the only lyssavirus present.
 Australian bat lyssavirus was first identified in 1996; it is very rarely transmitted to humans.
 Transmission occurs from the bite or scratch of an infected animal, but can also occur from getting the infected animal's saliva in a mucous membrane or an open wound.
 Exposure to flying fox blood, urine, or feces is not a risk of exposure to Australian bat lyssavirus.

 Since 1994, there have been three records of people getting infected with it—all three were in Queensland and each case was fatal.

 Flying foxes are also reservoirs of henipaviruses such as Hendra virus and Nipah virus.
-Hendra virus was first identified in 1994; it also rarely occurs humans.
+Hendra virus was first identified in 1994; it also rarely occurs in humans.
 From 1994 to 2013, there have been seven reported cases of Hendra virus affecting people, four of which were fatal.
 The hypothesized primary route of human infection is via contact with horses that have come into contact with flying fox urine.

 There are no documented instances of direct transmission between flying foxes and humans.
 As of 2012, there is a vaccine available for horses to decrease the likelihood of infection and transmission.

 Nipah virus was first identified in 1998 in Malaysia.
 Since 1998, there have been several Nipah outbreaks in Malaysia, Singapore, India, and Bangladesh, resulting in over 100 casualties.
 A 2018 outbreak in Kerala, India resulted in 19 humans infected, of which 17 died.
-The overall fatality rate is 40-75%.
+The overall fatality rate is 40–75%.
 Humans can contract Nipah virus from direct contact with flying foxes or their fluids, through exposure to an intermediate host such as domestic pigs, or from contact with an infected person.
 A 2014 study of the Indian flying fox and Nipah virus found that while Nipah virus outbreaks are more likely in areas preferred by flying foxes, "the presence of bats in and of itself is not considered a risk factor for Nipah virus infection."
 Rather, the consumption of date palm sap is a significant route of transmission.
 The practice of date palm sap collection involves placing collecting pots at date palm trees.
 Indian flying foxes have been observed licking the sap as it flows into the pots, as well as defecating and urinating in proximity to the pots.
 In this way, humans who drink the palm sap can be exposed to the bats' viruses.
 The use of bamboo skirts on collecting pots lowers the risk of contamination from bat fluids.

 Flying foxes can transmit several non-lethal diseases as well, such as Menangle virus and Nelson Bay virus.
 These viruses rarely affect humans and few cases have been reported.
 While other bat species have been suspected or implicated as the reservoir of diseases such as SARS and Ebola, flying foxes are not suspected as hosts for either causative virus.